I knew when I found this outdated and disgusting antique bed on Facebook Marketplace (for $50!) that I HAD to have it.

 The next step to refurbishing an antique bed is to prepare the new fabric.
 Make sure that you use an upholstery fabric.
 It’s typically thicker and more durable than regular fabric that you use for clothes, blankets, etc.

 I traced the old pieces of fabric that we pulled off the bed onto the back of the new fabric.

 **Pro Tip:** Make sure that you lay the old fabric face down onto the back of the new fabric.

 Once we traced the old fabric onto the new fabric, it was time to cut it out.

-Pro Tip: When cutting the old fabric add about a half-inch on each edge, to account for folding the fabric under when you tack it down.
+**Pro Tip:** When cutting the new fabric, DON’T cut right on your traced line.
+Add about a half-inch on each edge, to account for folding the fabric under when you tack it down.